 I possess a bachelor's degree in piano performances, two master's degrees in piano and chamber music performance from Germany, Austria, and the United States, and a doctorate from the University of Maryland.
 I have over 16 years of teaching experience working with students of all ages and levels.

-We offer a 10% discount when signing up for the entire school year.
+Lessons start at $55 and we offer a 10% discount when signing up for the entire school year.

 I started building my private studio during my undergraduate years.